ManimCommunity/manim/docs/source/tutorials/configuration.rst

             self.add(Text(str(pixel_height)).next_to(d2, RIGHT))

-Command line arguments
+Command-line arguments
 **********************

-Usually, manim is ran from the command line by executing
+Usually, manim is run from the command-line by executing

 .. code-block:: bash